Waffle House Shooting Suspect Is In Custody

 Reinking is also accused of wounding two others when he attacked the restaurant while partially nude.

-Police credited a patron for tackling the gunman and ending the attack.
+Police credited a patron with tackling the gunman and ending the attack.
 Here's how it happened, according to NPR's Alexis Diao:

 "According to Metro Nashville Police spokesperson Don Aaron, Reinking drove his pickup truck to the restaurant in Antioch, Tenn., and shot people talking in the parking lot, then continued on and opened fire inside.

 "When the shooting momentarily stopped, a Waffle House customer took advantage of the moment.
 James Shaw Jr. told reporters, 'At that time I made up my mind ... that he was going to have to work to kill me.
 When the gun jammed or whatever happened, I hit him with the swivel door.'
-Shaw then wrestled the gun away, and threw it behind the counter — prompting the gunman to leave."
+Shaw then wrestled the gun away and threw it behind the counter — prompting the gunman to leave."

 Shaw has demurred when asked about his actions, saying he is not a hero, as NPR's Bill Chappell reported.